lucas-carmo/METiS/readme.md

     g++ -o METiS -O2 *.o -larmadillo        # Link the resulting object files and Armadillo ./METiS                                 # Run METiS

-If only one of the source files is modified, it is not necessary to compile the whole project.
-In this case, compiling only the file that was modified is enough, i.e. `g++ -c METiS/src/exampleFile.cpp`.
-Linking and running are still done with the same commands.

 To make this process easier, a bash script named **build_and_run.sh** is included in the folder **bash_scripts**.
 It can be run as

     cd METiS/bash_scripts